 How does IDD therapy treatment actually work – and is it safe?

-How does IDD Therapy treatment actually work – and is it safe?
+Watch the video to understand how IDD Therapy treatment works – and that is it safe?

 What is IDD Therapy?